symphony/tinyapp/README.md

 # TinyApp
+<sub>*version 1.1.0*</sub>

 URL Shortener API built using Express Node.js
-*v1.1.0*

-*Disclaimer: This app was built for educational purposes only.
-It currently only runs locally and stores all data in temporary storage.
-Any submitted user information will be lost upon stopping the server.*
+<sub>*Disclaimer - This app was built for educational purposes only.
+It currently only runs locally and stores all data in temporary memory.
+Any submitted user information will be lost upon stopping the server.*</sub>

 ## Features